-The equilibrium distribution of this Markov Chain has the following interpretation: If we jump at random from website to website, following the links, the equilibrium distribution $p{\infty}(i)$ is the relative number of times we will visit website i.
-This has a natural interpretation as the 'importance' of website i; if a website is isolated in the web, it will be visited infrequently by random hopping; if a website is linked by many others it will be visited more frequently.
+The equilibrium distribution of this Markov Chain has the following interpretation: If we jump at random from website to website, following the links, the equilibrium distribution $p{\infty}(i)$ is the relative number of

 A crude search engine works then as follows.
 For each website i a list of words associated with that website is collected.
 After doing this for all websites, one can make an 'inverse' list of which websites contain word w.
 When a user searches for term w, the list of websites that contain word w is then returned, ranked according to their importance (as defined by the equilibrium distribution above).
 This is a crude summary as how early search engines worked, infolab.stanford.edu/~backrub/google.html.